andrewcooke/choochoo/docs/fit-cookbook.md

     > ch2 fix-fit myfile.fit --discard
     [37m    INFO: [37mLogging to /home/andrew/.ch2/0-38/logs/fix-fit.log[0m
+    [37m WARNING: [36mCould not connect to database[0m

      Welcome to Choochoo.

-     You must configure the database before use (no schema).
+     You must configure the database before use (no uri).

      Please use the ch2 database command.